Skip to main content

 You'll be enrolled in a specially designed seminar course that offers an introduction to the division, its faculty, curriculum, opportunities for graduates, and the various policies and procedures necessary for the successful student to follow.
 This seminar provides information on cooperative education and internship opportunities, as well as extracurricular options.
 The classes are small, and the attention is as individual as needed.
 With the help of this seminar, along with the assistance of your knowledgeable adviser, you will discover the area of engineering technology that's right for you.

 Once you decide on your engineering academic program, students admitted as Discover Engineering Technology are guaranteed to move into any engineering technology program and students admitted as Discover Engineering are guaranteed to move into any engineering program.
-If you'd like to move between the engineering technology and engineering programs, you can coordinate with your Student Success adviser on the process to do so!
+If you'd like to move between the engineering technology and engineering programs, your Student Success Adviser can help you!

 first-year student retention rate